-Vietnam reports more than 2 dozen new cases, 3rd death
+Vietnam reports more than 3 dozen new cases, 3rd death

 Da Nang is Vietnam’s most popular beach destination, and thousands of visitors were in the city for summer vacation.
 Across the country, authorities are rushing to test people who have returned home from the coastal city.

 The Health Ministry said the latest fatalities included a 68-year-old woman who was treated for blood cancer and a 61-year-old man who suffered septic shock and chronic kidney failure.
 The country’s first COVID-19 death was a 70-year-old man who was admitted with a kidney illness.
+All three died in a hospital in Da Nang.

 Fifteen other patients with COVID-19 are in critical condition, officials said.
 All have other underlying illnesses.